Oliver-Siren/CCM/chef/Chef/chefreport.md

 ´´´
 sudo chef-server-ctl user-create USER_NAME FIRST_NAME LAST_NAME EMAIL 'PASSWORD' --filename FILE_NAME
 ´´´
-where you replace the obvious bits with your own credidentials.
+where you replace the obvious bits with your own credidentials do note that using your workstations name for the username makes configuring the user much simpler and i wont provide instructions to use RSA key based authetication for creating nodes here.
 Your RSA key will be saved to the FILE_NAME location.
 Then you should create a organization with
 ´´´
 chef-server-ctl org-create short_name 'full_organization_name' --association_user user_name --filename ORGANIZATION-validator.pem